guigattidev/javascript-exercises/README.md

 # Javascript exercises
-:rabbit::computer: No brain no gain.
+:books: :muscle: No brain no gain.
 Collection of exercises to solve using the javascript language, technologies, frameworks or libraries:
 * Learn more
 * Faster development
 * Less bugs